ChASE-library/ChASE/docs/installation/link.rst

   #                  -lmkl_core

   ## Optional for multi-GPU version of ChASE ##
-  LIBS_CUDA = -lcublas -lcudart ## link to the libraries of both cuBLAS and CUDA runtime
+  LIBS_CUDA = -lcublas -lcusolver -lcudart ## link to the libraries of cuBLAS, cuSOLVER and CUDA runtime

   ## Optional for multi-GPU version of ChASE ##
   LIBS_CHASE_CUDA = ${ChASEROOT}/lib64/libchase_cuda.a